 Not only does the laser seal small blood vessels to reduce hemorrhage, it also seals

 nerve endings and lymphatic vessels as it cuts, resulting in significantly less post-operative discomfort and edema (swelling).

 What type of surgery can the laser be used for?

 The laser can be used in place of a scalpel blade for most procedures, especially in fragile or delicate tissue areas.

 We commonly utilize the CO2 laser for routine spays, neuters, mass removals,

-benign skin growth ablation, oral and eyelid growth removals, and declaw procedures, among others…
+benign skin growth ablation, oral and eyelid growth removals, among others…

 What are the advantages of laser surgery?